MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/new-name.md

 ---

 > [!IMPORTANT]
-> Azure AI Foundry was formerly called Azure AI Studio.
-Most of our documentation and screenshots still show the old name.
-The name change will be reflected in the documentation soon.
+> Azure AI Studio is now Azure AI Foundry.
+We're updating the documentation to reflect this change.
+In the meantime, you might see references to Azure AI Studio.